-The following table provides information on how the project helps in reducing GHG emissions and contributes to SDGs
+The following table provides information on how the project helps in reducing GHG emissions and contributes to SDGs than the baseline stove.

-Sustainable Development How the project contributes to the Goals Targeted identified SDG 13 Climate Action (mandatory) The emissions from the project stove are less than the baseline stove.
 Similarly, SLS replace kerosene lanterns and reduce emissions.
 Therefore, GHG emissions are reduced.
-1 No Poverty The project stoves and SLS provides access to basic services (namely cooking and lighting) that are efficient and less polluting compared to baseline technologies/practices.
-3 Good Health and Wellbeing The project stoves result in lesser emissions of CO/PM2.5 therefore improving the indoor air quality and health of the end-users 5 Gender Equality The project results in reduced time for wood collection for women thereby freeing up time for them to utilize on other income generating/productive activities.
-7 Affordable and Clean Energy The project provides access to affordable and cleaner technologies, i.e. improved cookstoves for cooking and Solar lighting Systems for lighting purposes.
-8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project.
+The project stoves and SLS provides access to basic services (namely cooking and lighting) that are efficient and less polluting compared to baseline technologies/practices.
+The project stoves results in lesser emissions of CO/PM2.5 therefore improving the indoor air quality and health of the end-users.
+The project results in reduced time for wood collection for women thereby freeing up time for them to utilize on other income generating/productive activities.
+The project provides access to affordable and cleaner technologies, i.e. improved cookstoves for cooking and Solar lighting Systems for lighting purposes.
+Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project.